MicrosoftDocs/Viva/Viva/glint/setup/program-summary-communications.md

 You may send up to three reminders during the survey window and also a final reminder.

 >[!TIP]
->Send 2 survey reminders per program.
+>Send two survey reminders per program.
 Survey takers will only receive reminders if they haven't completeled their survey.

-Use the **Pencil symbol** to open the slider window and then:
+Use the **Pencil symbol** to open the slider window and then you'll be able to:

-- Change reminders send dates already preset
+- Change reminder send dates already preset.
 - Preview your reminder.
 At this time, the reminder message cannot be edited.
 You may change the language and preview the message in other languages.

 ### Add survey reminders